ABOUT | TOPICS |

 Do not even think of growing tulips or lilies (Lilium) without protection.

-Among the minor bulbs, crocus are, sadly, delicious animal-bait, too (though C. tommasinianus is said to be more resistant than others).
+Among the minor bulbs, crocus are, sadly, delicious animal-bait, too (though C. tommasinianus is said to be more resistant than others; I have failed with it when squirrels or chipmunks felled the stems in spring or beheaded the just-open flowers).
 Animal-resistant choices include snowdrops (Galanthus); snowflake (Leucojum); winter aconite (Eranthis); glory of the snow (Chionodoxa); Spanish bluebell (Hyacinthoides hispanica); Ornithogalum, Scilla, Muscari (grape hyacinth).
 The so-called autumn crocus (Colchicum), with its late flowers, are also apparently not tasty.

 I have had good success here with all but the true Crocus, though extra-deep planting and a sprinkling of bloodmeal on the soil surface as they pop through is said to deter the incessant digging by chipmunks and squirrels.